Knowledge Hub

 What due diligence should be conducted before entering a joint venture agreement for commercial property?

-Financial due diligence: It is sensible to assess the financial stability, standing and track record of your potential project partners before committing to a longterm business relationship.
+Financial due diligence: It is sensible to assess the financial stability, standing and track record of your potential project partners before committing to a long term business relationship.
 This typically involves identifying factors such as creditworthiness, liquidity, any outstanding litigation, debts or liabilities that may impact a party’s ability to perform its obligations and commitments in the future.

-Partnership Alignment: the project is more likely to succeed if the parties involved are compatible, with shared goals, values and vision for the project.
+Partnership Alignment: the project is more likely to succeed if the parties involved are compatible, with shared goals, values, and vision for the project.
 Identifying and ironing out any potential issues or conflicts of interest before getting started can mean a smoother project for all parties.

 Legal and tax implications: it is essential to seek specialist advice and input to determine the ideal structure of the joint venture, ensure compliance with any tax liabilities triggered by the property arrangement, and ultimately protect your legal and commercial interests in the deal.
+This is a complex area that benefits from specialist commercial property solicitors, like our team here at Harper James.

-Feasibility: although joint ventures involve sharing the risks and rewards, it’s important to conduct individual feasibility analyses to ensure the opportunity is viable for you based on the proposed financial contributions, costs and profit-sharing arrangements and ultimate exit strategy.
+Feasibility: although joint ventures involve sharing the risks and rewards, it’s important to conduct individual feasibility analyses to ensure the opportunity is viable for you based on the proposed financial contributions, costs and profit-sharing arrangements, and ultimate exit strategy.

 Market research: even if you are tapping into the geographical expertise of local property partners, it is important to make your own assessment of the market dynamics and potential for return.
-This may involve a comprehensive analysis of local market conditions, trends and competition, the property’s accessibility, potential for growth and demand for similar properties in the area.
+This may involve a comprehensive analysis of local market conditions, trends, and competition; the property’s accessibility; potential for growth; and demand for similar properties in the area.

 How is financing typically arranged in a joint venture for commercial property development?